You will want to ensure your license is active for two reasons:

 – HTTP requests to https://wpcoupons.io are not blocked

-You can also provide us with the IP address of your website (server) so that we can confirm that our hosting provider isn’t blocking your requests.
+You can also provide us with the IP address of your website (server) to confirm that our hosting provider isn’t blocking your requests.

 We run the latest versions of OpenSSL on our servers.
 If your hosting provider is using an older version of OpenSSL, it could generate an SSL handshake error such as SSL23_GET_SERVER_HELLO.
 You should ask your hosting provider to update OpenSSL to the latest version.